MacDonald sisters: Georgiana

 George Macdonald was relocated by the Methodist Conference to a Birmingham circuit following the birth of Alice, and it was here that Georgie was born on 28 July 1840.
 Georgiana and her sister Agnes received attention from prospective suitors including members of the Birmingham Set, a loose group of visual artists and writers of which her brother was a member.
-She married the pre-Raphaelite painter Edward Burne-Jones, a member of the Set, during 1859.
+She married the Pre-Raphaelite painter Edward Burne-Jones, a member of the Set, during 1859.
 They had three children, Philip, Christopher and Margaret - although Christopher died in infancy.
 She became in time the mother-in-law of John William Mackail and grandmother of Denis Mackail and Angela Thirkell (born Angela Mackail).

 Agnes

-Agnes was a talented pianist and thought to be the best looking of the sisters.
+Agnes was a talented pianist and thought to be the best-looking of the sisters.
 She and her sister Georgiana received attention from prospective suitors who were friends of her brother and members of the Birmingham Set.
 She eventually married the future president of the Royal Academy Edward Poynter during 1866 in a double wedding with her quieter sister Louisa.
 Poynter appeared to be a manic depressive and he would paint continuously until finally collapsing when a work was finished.
 He was unemotional and it was Agnes who supplied the affection in their household.
 Her husband later produced paintings of two of her sisters.
 She, Jane Morris and her sisters Louisa and Georgiana are thought to be the inspiration for figures of Burne-Jones' 1864 painting Green Summer.
 Agnes, Lady Poynter, is thought to have died during 1906 from cancer despite an operation in 1903.

 Louisa

 Louisa was a writer who married the industrialist Alfred Baldwin in 1866 in a double wedding with her sister Agnes, who married Sir Edward John Poynter.
 Alfred and Louisa were the parents of Stanley Baldwin who was UK prime minister on three occasions.
 After his birth, Louisa seemed unhappy with her life in Worcestershire where her husband was an ironmaster.
 She had at least one miscarriage and spent time in a bath chair, and days alone in darkness.

 Later commentators have noted that she would recover when on holiday, and have proposed that her illness was a form of hypochondria.
-During the 1870s the couple traveled to find a cure, and she tried a wide variety of medicines.
+During the 1870s the couple travelled to find a cure, and she tried a wide variety of medicines.
 She recovered in 1883 and took a leading role in her local village of Wilden, near Stourport.

 In 1886, she published "A Martyr to Mammon", and, in 1889, "The Story of a Marriage".
 Her recovery did not outlast her husband's election to Parliament in 1902, and her condition was made worse by his death in 1908.
 She commissioned stained glass windows for Wilden church from Edward Burne-Jones.

-Louise was, in time, the grandmother to Oliver and Arthur Baldwin, respectively the second and third Earls Baldwin of Bewdley.
+Louisa was, in time, the grandmother to Oliver and Arthur Baldwin, respectively the second and third Earls Baldwin of Bewdley.
 Louisa wrote novels, short stories, and poetry, sometimes credited under her married name "Mrs Alfred Baldwin".